If you are planning to travel

 The spread of COVID-19 is hard to predict and can change quickly at your destination.
 This could result in local regulations and restrictions being introduced at short notice, which could affect your possibility to travel home.
 If you need to stay away longer than planned, you may need to arrange additional accommodation and alternative travel.

 Follow the national and regional recommendations in force at your destination.
 All travellers should follow the advice and instructions provided by their travel organisers and accommodation providers such as the hotel where you are staying.

 Information is available from the Swedish Ministry for Foreign Affairs (UD).
 The Sweden Abroad website provides information about regulations in different countries.
 The Ministry for Foreign Affairs’ “Resklar” app provides up to date information about your destination.

 Whatever your destination, as an individual traveller you have a great responsibility.
 All travellers should keep themselves informed about the entry rules that apply for their destination, and follow the advice and instructions from the local authorities.
+Travel restrictions can be put in place at short notice, which could affect your possibility to travel home.
 For more information about the spread of infection at your destination, visit the relevant government authority’s website.

 The World Health Organization (WHO) and the European Centre for Disease Prevention and Control (ECDC) also issue data about the global spread of infection.

 If you become ill while abroad or before travelling